WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 4) The metrics UI -- Our [Elixir-powered realtime dashboard](/2018/04/choosing-elixirs-phoenix-to-power-a-real-time-web-ui/).

-Our ansible playbook takes care of coordinating the launch of the various components and making sure that their input, output and control ports match up.
+Our Ansible playbook takes care of coordinating the launch of the various components and making sure that their input, output and control ports match up.
 In particular, that the cluster initializer starts up knowing the total number of workers in the cluster, and every other worker connects to the cluster's internal IP and control port.
 [See here](https://docs.wallaroolabs.com/book/running-wallaroo/running-wallaroo.html) if you're interested in a detailed discussion of clustering.

-This is what ends up running on the servers when we lauch our ansible playbooks:
+This is what ends up running on the servers when we launch our Ansible playbooks:

 ![Cluster diagram](/images/post/spinning-up-a-wallaroo-cluster-is-easy/cluster_diagram.png)